bbirdiman/githubblog/moresophisticated.md

 <div id="chunk93">
-<p>if the text of a chunk starts at the left margin,
+<p style=width:150px>if the text of a chunk starts at the left margin,
 with a letter, z.m.l. says "that is a paragraph."</p>
 </div>